 - Respite Facilities

-New students are accepted into the Unit Clerk program for the Fall (September).
+New applicants are accepted into the Unit Clerk program for the Fall (September) term.

 It is strongly recommended that applicants possess the ability to type at a minimum of 30 words per minute.